openbudgets/integration/README.md

 # OBEU Platform

-## Softwares Running on OBEU Platform
+## Software Running on OBEU Platform

 The software stack consists of several softwares (OBEU-Components) provided by the partners in the OBEU-project as well as from other Open-Source-projects: